LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 indicator: both
 ---

-As a bot developer, you can use the same application, Conversation Builder, that you use to create your bots to also quickly deploy them to a LiveEngage environment.
-Typically, you'll want to do this for testing purposes.
+As a bot developer, you can use Conversation Builder to quickly deploy bots to a LiveEngage environment.

 ### The high-level deployment process